Trees hold a special role in the genus loci, or spirit of place.

 Jarrah (eucalyptus marginata)

 Jarrah create the most favoured timber in the south-west: deep red and particularly hard and dense.
 Most of the the tall straight Jarrah were felled before the 1930s.
 Regrowth is very slow, and it will be centuries before the return of large strong trees.
 Here and there are ancients that survived logging: twisted, hollow, or burnt out, they are fascinating characters, and the elders of the forest.
 My first tree gallery is devoted to the Jarrah.

 Looking out from a Jarrah house.
 The inside of burnt-out trees have multiple textures, from the crackled glazing of charcoal, through the tempered pale hardwood, to the living shell of bark that cloaks the deadwood centre of the tree.
 The living skin of a Jarrah is a deep, flaky red like blood.

 Bemused face in the deadwood of a living tree.
-Jarrah, Great North Road.
+Great North Road.

 The phenomenon of twist: a Jarrah in coastal woodland at Boodjidup.
 This is a tree of many faces.

 Marri (corymbia calophylla)